-Your comprehensive guide on buying tickets and where to watch the action at the 2017 Spanish Formula 1 Grand Prix at Circuit de Catalunya-Barcelona.
-The race is provisionally scheduled for May 12-14, 2017.
+Your guide to buying tickets and the best places to watch the action at Circuit de Barcelona-Catalunya for the 2021 Spanish Grand Prix on May 7-9.

+This post will be updated when tickets for the 2021 Spanish Grand Prix go on sale.
 All images © F1Destinations.com.
-The Editor attended the 2016 Spanish Grand Prix.
+The Editor attended the 2016/2018/2019 Spanish Grand Prix.

 General Admission at Circuit de Catalunya-Barcelona

-The unique layout of the Circuit de Catalunya, with a selection of raised viewing hills, offers one of the best General Admission experiences of any race on the current F1 calendar.
-If you have bought a General Admission (“Pelouse” in Spanish) ticket, you will also benefit from “Free Friday” when you are also allowed to sit in any grandstand you wish (with the exception of the three single-day grandstands – C, E & N).
+The unique natural amphitheater layout of the Circuit de Catalunya provides plenty of raised viewing areas and making one of the best General Admission experiences of any race on the current F1 calendar.
+If you have bought a General Admission (Pelouse in Spanish) ticket, you will also benefit from “Free Friday” when you are also allowed to sit in any grandstand you wish (with the exception of the single-day grandstands; B, E & N).

 There are six General Admission viewing areas at Circuit de Catalunya, mainly located in the Southern and Western track zones (refer to the circuit map).
 General Admission ticket holders in Spain also benefit from eight big screen TVs.
 The most popular General Admission area is the hill between turns 6-8.
 It gets busier as the weekend progresses; you will need to reserve your spot early for qualifying and the race.